- Travel Advisory: (UPDATED) Malaysia Airlines to Mount Extra Flights to/from KUL and AKL on 1 & 2 February 2023 Read more

-Items Prohibited in Checked Baggage
+Items Prohibited in Checked and Cabin Baggage

 Compressed gasses, corrosives, poisons, flammable liquids, mercury, deadly weapons, acids, oxidizing, materials of explosives, radioactive materials, magnet materials and undeclared ammunition must not be carried on board and aircraft as checked or carry-on baggage.